 I don’t think so.
 It’s one thing to be forty-something and tell a bit of a falsehood in a magazine interview in order to help revive your wife’s career, and quite another to repeat and embellish this falsehood twenty years later in your own personal memoirs – your last word to posterity.
 There’s no evidence he lied about his own career to beef himself up.
 Why would he do it at this stage of his life – and so transparently badly – for his wife?

 Ouida, on the other hand, used lies – and silly, extreme lies – as a matter of course to flatter and console herself.
 So, I suggest this passage has her mark all over it.

 Unless of course – and this is almost worse – he went through his entire married life believing she really had sacrificed her career for him!?

-These are just a few examples, I don’t have the space to include anything like all of the places where similar questions seem to be raised by the text.
-But I think it’s enough to suggest my correspondent is partly correct, and Ouida did indeed have quite a hand in writing her husband’s memoirs.
+These are just a few examples of passages where I can see a good case for Ouida having edited or written portions of the text, I don’t have the space to include anything like all of them.
+They’re numerous, and once you get your eye in, so to speak, you can spot them everywhere.
+Which leads me to think my correspondent is partly correct, and Ouida did indeed have quite a hand in writing her husband’s memoirs.

-And this is kind of significant, because that book is a principal source of information about BR, and about his relationships and his work.
+This is kind of significant, because that book is a principal source of information about BR, and about his relationships and his work.
 We tend to read it as being his own voice, unedited and undiluted.
-And if it’s not, if someone else, particularly someone as partial, ego-obsessed and downright strange as Ouida, was editing and interpolating, then we have to approach it differently, and be a lot more cautious about what it says, especially about her, and what it might be leaving out.
+And if it’s not, if someone else, particularly someone as partial, ego-obsessed and downright strange as Ouida, was editing and interpolating, then we have to approach it differently, and be a lot more cautious about what it says (especially about her), and what it might be leaving out.

 And of course if that were true it’s also another huge question about the real nature of BR’s marriage and the psychology that underpinned it.